SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: DES Weak-Lensing Measurements

+with a measured offset $r_i$ for each cluster.
+We validate our miscentering analysis code by analyzing mock datasets.
+We create these by taking the observed distribution of clusters in $\lambda-z$ space and then drawing mock offsets according to our model.

 The recovered parameters of the miscentering model are summarized in Table~\ref{tab:miscentering}.
-Note that the posterior distribution is mildly bimodal, because our model with two unknown offset distributions is very flexible.
+Note that the posterior distribution is mildly bimodal (see blue contours in Fig.~\ref{fig:miscenter_GTC}), because our model with two unknown offset distributions is very flexible.
 When incorporating the miscentering model into our lensing modeling framework, we will use the full posterior distribution to correctly handle the bimodality.
 In Appendix~\ref{sec:X-ray_miscenter}, we show that our constraints could be further refined by also using X-ray center positions.
 However, that analysis requires extra assumptions, and we base our cosmology analysis on the observed SPT--optical offsets.

-As a cross-check, we allow for additional flexibility by allowing all parameters in Eq.~\ref{eq:miscenter} to evolve with redshift and richness.
+As a cross-check, we allow for additional flexibility by allowing all parameters in Eq.~(\ref{eq:miscenter}) to evolve with redshift and richness.
 However, in this more flexible analysis, all evolution parameters are consistent with no evolution, and we thus keep our simplified model.

 We further validate our model and the recovered constraints by drawing 1,000~mock realizations of the SZ--optical miscentering distribution using the mean recovered parameter values and the observed distribution of richness, $\theta_c$, and $\xi$.
 We then compute the log-likelihood of the data and of each mock dataset given the mean recovered parameter values.
-Fig.~\ref{fig:miscenter_validation} shows that the log-likelihood obtained for the real data is representative for the assumed model, and we conclude that our model is able to adequately describe the data.
+Within the distribution of log-likelihoods of the mocks, the log-likelihood of the real data has a probability to exceed of 0.352 ($0.9\sigma$) and we conclude that our model is able to adequately describe the data (see Fig.~\ref{fig:miscenter_validation}).